Anne Northup: Early political career

 Northup first became active in politics as a volunteer for the Barry Goldwater 1964 presidential campaign.
 She was elected to the Kentucky General Assembly in 1987, where she represented the 32nd district until 1996.

 U.S. House of Representatives

 Tenure

 She represented the Louisville-centered 3rd congressional district of Kentucky.
 Despite the Democratic leanings of the district, she won re-election four times.
 She served on the powerful House Appropriations Committee.

 She was one of the wealthiest members of the House of Representatives, ranking 34th out of the 435—with assets of $4.4 million to $15.9 million—based on financial disclosure statements made for the 2006 campaign.

 Elections

 1996

-She was elected to the United States House in 1996, narrowly defeating one-term Democratic incumbent Mike Ward with a vote count of 126,625 to 125,326.
+She was elected to the United States House in 1996, narrowly defeating one-term Democratic incumbent Mike Ward in an upset with a vote count of 126,625 to 125,326.
 The seat had been held for the previous 24 years by Democrat Ron Mazzoli.